Hellsender01/WisPer/README.md

 ```

-# Introduction

-WisPer helps to automate the task of preparing a windows system for maintaining access of a hacker using ssh and rdp with some additions functionality like dumping credentials,UAC bypass,disabling firewall,etc.
+Wisper helps to maintain access to a windows machine and have some other cool features like UAC Disabe,Firewall Disable,Dumping Credentials,etc.

 ![](images/screenshot.png)